soulsourcefoundation/soulsourcefoundation.github.io/programs/index.md

 ## Empowerment Programs

 Soul Source is committed to supporting Empowerment for women, youth and families.
 Holistic and financial empowerment is done through women’s self-help groups.
-Youth empowerment is done in partnership with KMSS.
+Youth empowerment is done in partnership with Kamasengre Mixed Secondary School(KMSS).
 Sponsered university students receive a scholarship and one to one mentoring throughout thier college career.

 ### Holistic Empowerment